ultronstudio/Axarion/DOCS/QUICK_REFERENCE.md

 - `D` - Toggle debug mode (shows collision boxes)
 - `F` - Toggle performance stats
 - `ESC` - Exit game
-- Check console output for script errors and print statements
+- Check console output for errors and print statements

 This reference covers 90% of what you need to make games with Axarion Engine.
 For advanced features, see the full documentation in `DOCS.md`!